joestubbs/coe379L-sp25/docs/unit01/class_intro.rst

 * Go to the Account Profile (https://tacc.utexas.edu/portal/account)
 * If you need help with your account you can submit a ticket: https://tacc.utexas.edu/portal/tickets

+2. Add your TACC account username to the Google doc spreadsheet shared in class.

-2. Send an email to myself and Anagha (jstubbs AND ajamthe AT tacc DOT utexas DOT edu).
+3. Send an email to myself and Anagha (jstubbs AND ajamthe AT tacc DOT utexas DOT edu).
-   Include your tacc account and that you are enrolled in COE 379L.
+   Include the following:

 .. code-block:: bash

     To: jstubbs, ajamthe @ tacc.utexas.edu
-    Subject: COE 379L TACC Account
+    Subject: COE 379L
     Body:
     Please include the following:
       1) Name